 You may get nervous, but is your fear justified?
 What should you do if it circles your neighborhood for an uncomfortably long time?
 Is everything okay in your neighborhood?

+How to find out why a helicopter is circling?
 If you’re concerned about the helicopter activity, you can always contact your local law enforcement or fire department to inquire about the situation.

-Why Is a Helicopter Circling My Area?
+How To Find Out Why Is a Helicopter Circling My Area?

 Helicopters can cause uncomfortable amounts of noise as well as a lot of anxiety.
 Not every helicopter is circling because of a crime.